milindhvijay/blog.milindhvijay.com/_posts/2025-12-17-reverse-engineering-uts.md

 Instead of hard-blocking users, **flag suspicious bookings** and let TTEs use their judgment:

-1.  **Color-Coded Tickets** (with accessibility considerations—use patterns or icons alongside colors for colorblind users):
+1.  **Color-Coded Tickets** (with accessibility considerations; use patterns or icons alongside colors for colorblind users):
     *   **< 2 mins ago**: Red background with warning icon (TTE immediately knows you just booked)
     *   **2-10 mins ago**: Yellow background with caution icon
     *   **> 10 mins ago**: Green background with checkmark icon